codeforboston/flagging/docs/src/setup.md

 This is a guide on how to do your first-time setup for running the website locally and getting ready to make changes to the code base.
 If you are a developer, you should follow this guide before doing anything else!

 This guide assumes you're a complete beginner at Python, Git, Postgres, etc. so don't be intimidated if you don't know what all of these things are.
-The main thing this guide assumes is that you know how to open up a terminal in your respective operating system (command prompt or "CMD" in Windows, and bash in OSX).
+The main thing this guide assumes is that you know how to open up a terminal in your respective operating system (command prompt or Powershell in Windows, and bash/zsh in OSX).

+**We strongly recommend running this project via Docker Compose.** You can attempt to run the project without Docker Compose, but instructions are not included.

+**We also strongly recommend using `uv` for Python binary + dependency management.**

 ## Dependencies